 Often the accident log book can provide insight into hazards you may not have previously considered.
 Examples can include burns from leaked or spilled liquids or liquid spatters, nausea or dizziness after using solvents, burning or stinging eyes after use or exposure to a substance or inhalation of fumes.

-A risk assessment is only effective if you and your employees actively act on the measures detailed.
+Conducting a risk assessment is only effective if you and your employees actively act on the measures detailed.
 You must follow through with any required action resulting from the risk assessment.
 It is also important to regularly re-assess chemical risks in the workplace in order to meet COSHH compliance.
+Here at Safety Storage Systems UK, we understand the health and safety requirements when storing hazardous chemicals.
+To learn more about chemical safety, contact one of our experts today or check out our previous articles.